segdeha/blog/posts/stupid-webkit-tricks.md

   -webkit-animation-timing-function: ease-in-out;
 }
 </style>

 <div style="border:solid 1px black;margin: 1em 0;padding: 1em;background: maroon;color: white;font-weight: bold;width: 200px;text-align: center;" id="popper">Click me!</div>

 <script type="text/javascript">
 document
     .getElementById('popper')
     .addEventListener('click', function () {
       this.className = 'popping' === this.className ? '' : 'popping';
 }, false);
 </script>

-In a WebKit-based browser, you should see the DIV grow to about twice it's "normal" size, then pop back to actual size.
+In a WebKit-based browser, you should see the DIV grow to about twice its “normal” size, then pop back to actual size.
 The code for this animation is only a little more complex than the previous example, and it builds on what we already know.

-Here's the CSS:
+Here’s the CSS:

 <pre class="sh_css">
 @-webkit-keyframes pop {
     0%   { -webkit-transform: scale(0.5); }
     70%  { -webkit-transform: scale(2.0); }
     100% { -webkit-transform: scale(1.0); }
 }
 #popper {
     -webkit-transform: scale(0.5);
 }
 #popper.popping {
     -webkit-transform: scale(1.0);
     -webkit-animation-name: pop;
     -webkit-animation-duration: 250ms;
     -webkit-animation-timing-function: ease-in-out;
 }
 </pre>

-In the CSS, the first thing we're doing is creating an animation (`@-webkit-keyframes`) with the name "pop".
-Our animation has three states: 0%, our starting state; 70%, the state we want our element in when 70% of the duration has elapsed; and, 100%, our ending state.
+In the CSS, the first thing we’re doing is creating an animation (`@-webkit-keyframes`) with the name `pop`.
+Our animation has three states: `0%`, our starting state; `70%`, the state we want our element in when 70% of the duration has elapsed; and, `100%`, our ending state.

-Next, we set the initial state for the element to be scaled down to 50% of "actual" size (`-webkit-transform: scale(0.5);`) and declare that when the class "popping" is added to the element we will use the "pop" animation sequence to transition to our ending state (`-webkit-transform: scale(1.0);`) over 250 milliseconds and using the `ease-in-out` timing function.
+Next, we set the initial state for the element to be scaled down to 50% of "actual" size (`-webkit-transform: scale(0.5);`) and declare that when the class `popping` is added to the element we will use the `pop` animation sequence to transition to our ending state (`-webkit-transform: scale(1.0);`) over 250 milliseconds and using the `ease-in-out` timing function.

 The JavaScript is essentially the same as before.
-Only the DIV ID and class names have been changed.
+Only the `div` ID and class names have been changed.

 <pre class="sh_javascript">
 document
     .getElementById('popper')
     .addEventListener('click', function () {
       this.className = 'popping' === this.className ? '' : 'popping';
 }, false);
 </pre>

-So, that's it.
+So, that’s it.
 Pretty cool what WebKit can do.
 I mentioned earlier that other browsers will hopefully implement these techniques as well.
-Apple have [proposed](http://webkit.org/specs/) all of the techniques I've used in my examples to the appropriate standards bodies.
+Apple have [proposed](http://webkit.org/specs/) all of the techniques I’ve used in my examples to the appropriate standards bodies.
 My guess is [Mozilla](http://www.mozilla.org/) and [Opera](http://www.opera.com/) will get on board relatively quickly.
-When [The Beast](http://www.microsoft.com/ie/) decides to grow a round tuit is anyone's guess.
+When [The Beast](http://www.microsoft.com/ie/) decides to grow a round tuit is anyone’s guess.
 IE12, perhaps?